cssgunc/EasyAccessServer/add-back-end.md

 ### Assumptions

-The front-end applications are typical:

-  * Typical users and interactions

-  * Typical browsers and systems

-  * Typical developments and deployments

-The front-end applications is likely to evolve quickly:
+Golang

+  * API endpoints

+  * Easy unit testing

+Firebase

+  * Allows for Multiple types of Auth

+  * Allows our client to view data and users without having to query a database through firebase console

+We want to allow for easy updates and fixes to code.

-  * We want to ensure fast easy developments, deployments, iterations, etc.
+  * Heroku allows for fast easy developments, deployments, iterations, etc.

 ### Constraints